 Financial Aspects

-Costs associated with recovering and packaging organs and tissues for transplant are never passed on to the donor family.
+Donor families are never responsible for the costs related to recovering and processing organs and tissues for transplant.
 The family may be expected to pay for medical expenses incurred before death is declared and for expenses involving funeral arrangements.

 Becoming an Advocate for Organ Donation